Virus adds strain to alcoholics, addicts

 Becky has a spouse, a stepdaughter, and lately has been doing her job from home because of the safer-at-home restrictions implemented last month by Gov. Tony Evers to reduce the spread of the coronavirus.

 She is also a recovering alcoholic, who’s been sober for 14 years, thanks to a support group’s 12-step program consisting of people with addictions similar to hers.
-Meetings are normally found in a number of churches and community meeting places.
+Meetings are normally found in a number of churches, including St. Paul’s Lutheran Church in Waterloo and Holy Trinity Church in Marshall, and community meeting places.
 The identities of the attendees are kept anonymous, and only first names are revealed.

 However, with large gatherings prohibited under the coronavirus orders, meetings for people fighting to stay sober have been held via Zoom, a computerized method of having dozens of people connect with each other from their homes.
 Meetings will be conducted this way at least until April 24, the expiration date for the governor’s restrictions.